Muceddere (Brown Lentil Pilaf with Caramelized Onions)

 - 1/2 teaspoon black pepper Add to list

 - 1/2 teaspoon allspice Add to list

-- 1/2 cup chopped parsley for garnishing Add to list
+- 1/2 cup chopped parsley, for garnish Add to list

-Rinse and drain the lentils and put them in a large saucepan.
-Add water to cover the lentils by about 2 inches.
+Rinse and drain lentils and place in a large saucepan.
+Add water to cover by about 2 inches.
 Add 1/2 teaspoon salt.
-Bring to a boil, cover and simmer for 20 minutes on low heat until the lentils are tender but not mushy.
+Bring to a boil, cover and simmer for 20 minutes on low heat until lentils are tender but not mushy.
 Drain thoroughly.

-Heat 2 tablespoons of oil in a skillet over medium low, add onions and cover with a lid.
+Heat 2 tablespoons oil in a skillet over medium-low hea, add onions and cover with a lid.
 Cook onions until browned and caramelized, about 15 minutes.
-Add the cinnamon to the caramelized onions.
+Add cinnamon to caramelized onions.

-Tip the rice mixture into a large serving bowl and sprinkle with the caramelized onions; garnish with parsley and crushed red pepper.
+Tip rice mixture into a large serving bowl and sprinkle with caramelized onions; garnish with parsley and red pepper flakes.